PMO-HE/X-ray_data_101/0.Software/Installation.md

 7. **ISIS** (**Interactive Spectral Interpretation System**)

    [Homepage](https://space.mit.edu/cxc/isis/).
 ISIS is designed to facilitate the interpretation and analysis of high-resolution X-ray spectra.
 It needs [S-Lang](http://www.jedsoft.org/slang/) library and HEASoft.
-S-Lang and ISIS can be compiled in standard compilation steps.
+S-Lang and ISIS can be compiled in standard compilation steps, meanwhile S-Lang is also provided by most software repository, e.g. apt and homebrew.
 If you not familiar with manual installation, this [page](https://space.mit.edu/cxc/isis/install.html) could help you.

    Because S-Lang gives ISIS the power to run scripts, there are many useful scripts in data analysis.